importantimport/urara/urara/hello-world/elements/+page.svelte.md

 This is an inline note. ^[You can type footnotes inline, so you don’t have to pick an identifier manually.]

 [^1]: Here is the footnote.
-[^longnote]: Here’s one footnote with longer identifier.
+[^longnote]: Here's one footnote with longer identifier.

 [scrollToTop](#headings)